QuantEcon/lecture-julia.myst/README.md

     ```

     This will install all the jupyterbook packages required to edit and build the lectures.
+7. Set the default interpreter for vscode's python to be the conda env
+    - Go `<Ctrl-Shift-P>` then `Python: Select Interpreter`
+    - Then choose the interpeter with `lecture-datascience` which should now be automatically activated in the terminal.

-7. Install general julia packages if not already installed
+8. Install general julia packages if not already installed

     ```bash
     julia -e 'using Pkg; Pkg.add(\"IJulia\");'
     ```

-8. Install Julia packages required for lecture notes
+9. Install Julia packages required for lecture notes

     ```bash
     julia --project=lectures --threads auto -e 'using Pkg; Pkg.instantiate();'